noClaps/blog/src/content/notes/quantum-and-particle.md

   The truth is, small particles (I mean _really_ small) like photons (light particles) have this exact behavior.
 If you shoot them through really tiny slits, you start getting this interference pattern.
 So light is a wave?
 Well, not exactly.
 If you have a laser pointer or a flashlight and you point it in a certain direction, you can see the light travelling in a straight line to get to wherever you're pointing it.
 Waves cannot do this, which means light is a particle.

-  In reality, light behaves as both a particle _and_ and a wave, hence the name wave-particle duality.
+  In reality, light behaves as both a particle _and_ a wave, hence the name wave-particle duality.

 When Young discovered this, he changed the scientific world.
 A lot of old questions were answered, and a lot of new questions were raised.